 - For more than ten years, I have been teaching a class I designed at my community college called “Race in American Literature and Popular Culture,” where we explore the history of race in the US and the power of the media and other systems in shaping ideology.
 My Recommended Resources page includes several relevant sources and follows my approach.
 We conclude with a social action assignment so that students can apply what they’ve learned and take action.

 - I recently adapted this course on race for the community as a free course open to the public.
-The Unitarian Universalist Congregation of Somerset Hills (in Somerville, NJ) hosts it, and once a month I join about twenty community members to discuss assigned readings and analyze the history of race and systemic racism in the US and how this racial ideology continues into the present.
+The Unitarian Universalist Congregation of Somerset Hills (in Somerville, NJ) hosts it, and it includes discussion of assigned readings that analyze the history of race and systemic racism in the US and how this racial ideology continues into the present.
 The public course officially ran from October 2016 to April 2017, but we decided to continue to meet, and then I’ll co-facilitate the course with another member again in fall 2017 for a new group.

 - I also apply my work on anti-racism to the community organizations I volunteer with, including the Hunterdon County Anti-Racism Coalition, the new Central Jersey Community Coalition I helped develop, NORWESCAP, and the Social Action Collective at RVCC.

-- In addition to sharing my work through various workshops in the community, I’ve also presented my work at Netroots Nation, the White Privilege Conference, the Modern Language Association, Critical Race Theory conferences at both Yale Law School and UCLA Law School, and the past three conferences for the Working Class Studies Association.
+- In addition to sharing my work through various workshops in the community, I’ve also presented my work at Netroots Nation, the White Privilege Conference, the Modern Language Association, Critical Race Theory conferences at both Yale Law School and UCLA Law School, and the Working Class Studies Association.